Learn the As, Bs, Cs & Ds

 This part of Medicare covers doctor visits, lab tests, diagnostic screenings, medical equipment, ambulance transportation and other outpatient services.

-Part B involves more out-of-pocket costs than Part A, and you may wish to defer signing up for Part B if you are still working and have insurance through your job, or if you are covered by your spouse’s health plan.
+Part B involves more out-of-pocket costs than Part A, and you may wish to defer signing up for Part B if you are still working and have insurance through your employer, or if you are covered by your spouse or partner’s health plan.

-This is the part of Medicare that pays for some of your prescription drugs.
-You can buy a Part D plan through a private insurer.
+This part of Medicare pays for some of your prescription drugs.
+You can purchase a Part D plan through a private insurer.